DonSchenck/csharp-kafka-events-workshop/README.md

 ## High-level overivew
 Here's what you'll be doing:
-1. Provisioning your OpenShift sandbox (i.e your cluster)
+1. Provisioning your OpenShift sandbox (i.e. your cluster)
 1. Creating your managed kafka instance
+1. Creating an app to produce events
+1. Creating an app to consume events and write to an event store
+1. Creating an app that summarizes a day's events and stores the results in a database
+1. Creating a web app to view and control this system

-1. Linking your cluster to your kafka instance
+## 1. Provisioning your OpenShift sandbox (i.e your cluster)
-1. Creating your kafka topic
-1. Creating the kafka producer C# application
-1. Linking your producer application to your kafka instance
+## 2. Creating your managed kafka instance
-1. Observing the results
+## 3. Creating an app to produce events
+## 4. Creating an app to consume events and write to an event store
+## 5. Creating an app that summarizes a day's events and stores the results in a database
+## 6. Creating a web app to view and control this system